eugenebrusov/ios-stack-paging-scroll/README.md

 6. (Optional) To disable vertical scrolling, set the content view’s height equal to the scroll view’s height.
 The content view now fills the scroll view horizontally.
 7. Lay out the scroll view’s content inside the content view.
 Use constraints to position the content inside the content view as normal.

 Using constraints to position the content inside the content view might bring additional complexity to your layout.
-Setting stack view as a content view resolves that issue.
+With stack view set as a content view each entry inside it will have just one single constraint instead of 5+.
 The stack view grows longer as the user adds more entries.
 Scrolling is automatically enabled as soon as there is too much content to fit on the screen.

 Pre-requisites
 --------------